Frequently asked questions

 Smart meters save money, they save time and they save energy (gas, electricity and your own).

-We are now well established in our second-generation smart meter rollout, having installed tens of thousands of meters up and down the country.
-Our metering partners are doing a fantastic job in helping us to deliver on this project but if you haven’t heard from us already, fear not as you likely will soon!
+We are now well established in our second-generation smart meter rollout, having installed more than a hundred thousand meters up and down the country.
+Our metering partners are doing a fantastic job in helping us to deliver on this, but if you haven’t heard from us already, fear not, as you likely will soon!

-Once you've made a booking, you can amend or cancel your appointment at any time without getting in touch.
-All you need to do is use the link provided in your booking confirmation or reminder emails and you'll be able to manage the booking completely by yourself!
+Once you've made a booking, you can amend or cancel your appointment at any time yourself using the same portal.
+All you need to do is use the link provided in your booking confirmation or reminder emails and you'll be able to manage the booking fully!

 For information on how to prepare for your installation, check out our section here.
 Or, to find out more about our metering partners and their no-contact smart meter installations, please check out this page here.